Close Menu

 Common Itemized Deductions

-Itemizing deductions can be beneficial if your deductible expenses exceed the standard deduction amount.
-Some common itemized deductions include:
+Itemizing your deductions can help if your deductible expenses exceed the standard deduction.
+Here are some common expenses you can itemize:

 • Mortgage interest payments